Johannesburg Interbank Average Rate

 The Johannesburg Interbank Average Rate (JIBAR) is the money market rate, used in South Africa.
 It is calculated as the average interest rate at which banks buy and sell money.

+Since 2022, SARB has also published ZARONIA as the reference rand-denominated overnight rate.

-This rate is calculated daily by the South African Futures Exchange as the average prime lending rate quoted independently by a number of different banks.
+JIBAR is calculated daily by the South African Futures Exchange as the average prime lending rate quoted independently by a number of different banks.
 The rate is available in one-month, three-month, six-month and twelve-month discount terms.
 In particular, the three-month JIBAR rate is used as a benchmark of short-term interest rate movements.